 |7 inches (17cm) or longer||40||~151||36 x 18 x 18|

-Because geckos are ground lizards, they like enclosures that are long and shallow.
-Ninety percent of your Leo’s activities would take place at ground level, an extremely high gecko enclosure would be a waste of time and money for you.
+Because geckos are ground lizards, they like long and shallow enclosures.
+Ninety percent of your Leo’s activities would take place at ground level.
+An extremely high gecko enclosure would be a waste of time and money for you.
 Avoid enclosures that are too tall or too narrow, like those utilized for chameleons or other tree-dwelling creatures.

 Glass containers are simple to clean and maintain proper humidity levels.
 They also feature translucent sides, which allows you to see your pet well.

-The possibility to attach thermometers, artificial plants, and another decor on the glass sides is one feature of glass enclosures.
-Because glass cages are often light, these are easy to move about while cleaning or reorganizing the container.
+The possibility to attach thermometers, artificial plants, and other decor on the glass sides is one feature of glass enclosures.
+Because glass cages are often light, they are easy to move about while cleaning or reorganizing the container.
 It is remarkably durable if thick enough and managed appropriately – a well-kept glass tank may seem brand new for years.

-A twenty gallons tank (with a matching mesh top) or reptile cages with side-opening doors are two options.
+Two options are a twenty gallons tank (with a matching mesh top) or reptile cages with side-opening doors.

-The glass terrarium is strong yet can easily be broken because geckos’ containers are often smaller than other glass terrariums/aquariums, the probability is obviously lower.
-Glass habitats’ sole drawback is they are highly priced.
+The glass terrarium is strong yet can easily be broken because geckos’ containers are often smaller than other glass terrariums/aquariums, and the probability is obviously lower.
+Glass habitats’ sole drawback is they are highly-priced.
 A high-quality glass container will set you back between $100 and $200.

 Plastic tanks have the disadvantage of being transparent just on the front side, with the rest of the container being opaque.
 Also, because these are more susceptible to scratching, you need to be more cautious when cleaning them.